slavakurilyak/agentx/README.md

 # AgentX

-![](agentx-proposed-architecture.png)

 AgentX is an AI controller that relies on three LLM chains to perform tasks.
 The code for AgentX was inspired by [this example](https://python.langchain.com/en/latest/use_cases/agents/baby_agi.html) and [this repository](https://github.com/yoheinakajima/babyagi/tree/main).

+## Proposed Architecture

+1. A user interacts with AgentX, requesting assistance with a task.
+2. AgentX processes the request and retrieves the necessary tools to help with the task.
+3. AgentX selects the relevant tools from the available options: Auto-GPT, BabyAGI, HuggingFace, and Other AI Agent.
+4. Each selected tool is then used to complete the task:
+    -   Auto-GPT completes the task using its capabilities.
+    -   BabyAGI completes the task using its capabilities.
+    -   HuggingFace completes the task using its capabilities.
+    -   Other AI Agent completes the task using its capabilities.
+5. The results from each tool are combined into a coherent and comprehensive output.
+6. AgentX receives the combined results and processes them to provide the best response.
+7. Finally, AgentX presents the response to the user.

+![](agentx-proposed-architecture.png)

+AgentX flowchart generated using Mermaid.js

 ## Installation